modolabs/Kurogo-Mobile-Web/doc/mw/modulemap.rst

     DATA_PARSER_CLASS = "ShapefileDataParser"

 Shapefiles located across the network must be in a zip folder containing no directories (i.e. the contents are all .shp, .dbf, .shx, and .prj files).
+Note that to use zipped shapefiles, the ZipArchive extension must be enabled in PHP.

 Larger shapefiles may be unzipped and stored locally in a subdirectory of DATA_DIR.
 In this case, the BASE_URL must be specified without the extension,